finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ReconciliationsApi apiInstance = apiFactory.build(ReconciliationsApi.class);

         ReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ReconciliationsApi.class);
         ValuationsReconciliationRequest valuationsReconciliationRequest = new ValuationsReconciliationRequest(); // ValuationsReconciliationRequest | The specifications of the inputs to the reconciliation try {
+            // uncomment the below to set overrides at the request level
+            // ListAggregationReconciliation result = apiInstance.reconcileValuation(valuationsReconciliationRequest).execute(opts);

             ListAggregationReconciliation result = apiInstance.reconcileValuation(valuationsReconciliationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {